Skip to content

-How can I use my IAM role credentials or switch to another IAM role when connecting to Athena using the JDBC driver?
+How do I use my IAM role credentials or switch to another IAM role when I use the JDBC driver to connect to Amazon Athena?

 4 minute read